juhalehtonen/terraform-lambda/README.md

 ## How to use

+0. Create a release (manually) with `cd lambda && zip ../example.zip main.js`
-0. Move the required .zipped lambda function to the S3 bucket under the correct version-named directory
+1. Move the .zip to S3 bucket under the correct version-named directory
-1. Install Terraform (On OSX you can just do `brew install terraform` if you trust Homebrew)
+2. Install Terraform (On OSX you can just do `brew install terraform` if you trust Homebrew)
-2. The first command to run for a new configuration -- or after checking out an existing configuration from version control -- is `terraform init`, which initializes various local settings and data that will be used by subsequent commands.
+3. The first command to run for a new configuration -- or after checking out an existing configuration from version control -- is `terraform init`, which initializes various local settings and data that will be used by subsequent commands.
-3. Copy `secrets.auto.tfvars.sample` to `secrets.auto.tfvars` and configure your AWS access key and secret in it.
+4. Copy `secrets.auto.tfvars.sample` to `secrets.auto.tfvars` and configure your AWS access key and secret in it.
 Do NOT touch the sample file itself, as it is committed to version control for example purposes only.
-4. Adjust the variables in to determine which version of the Lambda function to deploy, and which S3 bucket to use.
+5. Adjust the variables in to determine which version of the Lambda function to deploy, and which S3 bucket to use.
 x. xxx
 y. yyy
 z. zzz